 True.
 Usually, people with flat teeth are more likely to be grinding their teeth while sleeping.

 It is recommended to replace your toothbrush approximately every 3 months.
-If you see your toothbrush is worn or wearing out, best to replace.
-A lot of bacteria can buildup on them.
+If you see your toothbrush is worn or wearing out, best to replace it.
+A lot of bacteria can build up on them.

 Yes - stress can be a factor or reason why people grind their teeth.
 So, it is better to get to a good place and try to relax before going to sleep.
 Here is a Grinding Teeth Info Blog, Bruxism Blogging Online dental article with us, if want to get more info.

 Vitamins A and D, and minerals calcium and phosphate.

 Yes - gum disease is one of the leading causes of teeth loss in adults.

 Usually, around the age of six (6), the first lower incisor should start to fall out.